Content from Introduction

 Introduction

-All software, from the applications running on mobile phones to the training of Machine Learning models running in data centers, consumes electricity.
-One of the best ways to reduce electricity consumption and the subsequent carbon emissions made by software is to make applications more energy efficient.
-However, that’s not where our responsibility ends.
+All software, from large scale modelling and simulation on HPC, to the training of Machine Learning models, to the applications running on mobile phones consumes electricity.
+One of the best ways to reduce electricity consumption and the subsequent carbon emissions made by software is to make make our use of HPC facilities more energy efficient.

-Green software practitioners take responsibility for the energy consumed by their products and design them to consume as little as possible.
-We should make sure that, at every step in the process, there is as little waste as possible and that most of the energy goes to the next step.
+Collectively, we all take responsibility for the energy consumed by HPC systems and design them and the software that runs on them, and use the software on them to consume as little as possible.
+We should make sure that, at every step in the process, there is as little waste as possible.

-This might mean batching jobs together to take advantage of energy proportionality or changing how a user uses your software.
-Let’s take a look at some of these concepts and some ways that you can become more energy efficient at every stage of the chain, right up to the final consumer.
+Let’s take a look at some of these concepts and some ways that you can become more energy efficient at every stage.

 Key concepts